LucidJS/backbone-lifeguard/README.md

 }
 ```

-None of the fields are required.
-If you want your default value to be set to null and don't want to set any of the other params, you can simple set the value to `{}`.
+None of the attrs fields are required.

 ```
 attrs: {